MadPanCake/docusaurus/docs — kopia/unlimited-adventures/resource-pack.md

 title: 'Resource Pack'
 ---

+import ReactPlayer from 'react-player' import video from './assets/resource_pack.mov';

 import resource_pack_zip from './assets/resource-pack-zip.jpg';

-# :file_folder:  How to access the resource pack?
+# Resource Pack

-This guide will explain how to download the Unlimited Adventures resource pack.
+This guide will explain how to download the Unlimited Adventures resource pack and then update it.

+# 📁 Download server resource pack

 #### Step 1
 Find `server.properties` file in the main server folder.